Twilio Pay Connectors: How to Connect Any Payment Provider to Twilio

 FAQ

 What is a Twilio Pay Connector?
 A Pay Connector links Twilio's <Pay> verb to a payment gateway.
-It's the bridge between capturing card input during a call and actually processing a payment.
+It is the bridge between capturing card input during a call and actually processing a payment.

 Is Twilio PCI compliant for payments?
-Twilio handles PCI compliance for DTMF capture — card tones are never recorded or exposed to agents.
-But the payment processing side depends on your Pay Connector.
+Twilio handles PCI compliance for DTMF capture, so card tones are never recorded or exposed to agents.
+The payment processing side depends on your Pay Connector.
 Shuttle is PCI DSS Level 1 certified, which covers the full payment chain.

 Can I use multiple payment gateways with Twilio?
-Not with generic connectors — each connects to one gateway.
+Not with generic connectors, since each connects to one gateway.
 Shuttle supports multi-PSP routing through a single connector, so you can use different gateways for different merchants, regions, or failover scenarios.

 How much does it cost?
 Shuttle's Twilio Pay Connector is $0.20 per transaction with no setup fees, no monthly minimums, and no hidden costs.